Maria: The Woman the System Has to Work For

 Carmen: “What are you going to do?”

 Maria: “I don’t know.
-I’ve been cleaning houses for fifteen years.
+I’ve been cleaning houses for over twenty years.
 What else am I supposed to do?”

 Carmen: “You’ll figure it out.
 You always do.”